rickstaa/tmux-notify/README.md

 - `prefix + M`: Cancel monitoring of a pane.

-## Pre-requisites

-- Bash
-- Tmux
-- `notify-send` or `osascript`.
-- `wget` (optional)

-> **Note**
-> Works on Linux and macOS (note: only actively tested on Linux).

 ## Configuration

 ### Enable verbose notification

-The notification text is defaulted to `Tmux pane task completed!`.
-We have also included a verbose output option.
-Information about the pane, window, and session the task has completed is given when enabled.
+The default notification text is `Tmux pane task completed!`.
+This tool also contains a verbose output option which gives more information about the pane, window, and session the task has completed.

-To enable this, put `set -g @tnotify-verbose 'on'` in the `.tmux.conf` config file.
+> To enable this, put `set -g @tnotify-verbose 'on'` in the `.tmux.conf` config file.

 #### Change the verbose notification message